wangyangjun/wangyangjun/README.md

 # Hi there, this is Yangjun Wang 👋
-A full-stack software engineer with about 10 years working experience. <br>
+A full-stack software engineer with about 10 years working experience.
 Contact me if you have any opportunities or collaboration ideas.

 - Tech stack: